aarushi42/CollabCode-Frontend/README.md

-## This is dev tinder, to connect developers
+CollabCode is a platform that connects developers worldwide to collaborate, build projects, and grow together.